-During the conference in Krakow, I had the possibility to attend many valuable presentations covering topics like Docker, Kubernetes, and automation.
+During the Cloud Developer Days conference in Krakow, I had the possibility to attend many valuable presentations covering topics like Docker, Kubernetes, and automation.
 Speakers included: Ricardo Castro (DevOps Engineer at Uphold Inc), Marco De Sanctis (Microsoft MVP (Dev Technologies)), Wojciech Gawroński (CEO of Pattern Match), Kamil Mrzygłód (Microsoft Azure MVP), Aleksandar Nikolic (Microsoft Azure MVP).

 Azure PowerShell – is a set of cmdlets used to manage resources in Azure.
 The cross-platform tool is available for Windows (PowerShell 5.1), macOS (PowerShell Core 6.x and later) and Linux (PowerShell Core 6.x and later) thanks to using .Net Standard.
 Azure PowerShell could be used in your browser with Azure Cloud Shell.
 It is worth to know that AZ module is a replacement for AzureRM and AzureRM will no longer receive new features, only bugs fixing will continue.
 Using Azure PowerShell, you can, among others, write scripts/create automation scripts to deploy resources.